threesixtymedianick/executive-care/README.md

 Download the latest Stable release package from https://www.pimcore.org/en/resources/download

-Extract just the /website/var folder from the release package into ~/Sites/pimcore-skeleton/var
+Extract the /website/var directory from the release package into ~/Sites/pimcore-skeleton/var

+Extract the /pimcore directory from the release package into ~/Sites/pimcore-skeleton/pimcore

 Update the ~/Sites/pimcore-skeleton/var/config/system.xml file with the database credentials